 Introduce your problem - Explain how you encountered this problem, and any difficulties that have prevented you from solving it yourself.
 Make this as informative and engaging as possible.

 Help others reproduce your problem - List out in detail the exact steps someone else has to take in order to reproduce your problem.
-Include details such as the error message, your Khadas product, it’s version, the operating system, and any libraries, code or software you’re attempting to run.
+Include details such as the error message, the running system log (Linux, or Android), your Khadas product, it’s version, the operating system, and any libraries, code or software you’re attempting to run.

 Proof-read before posting - Reread your problem description to make sure it makes sense to someone else.
 Remove all irrelevant details that could distract a reader.
 Ensure you can reproduce the problem yourself, from the information that you’ve written.

 Post the question and respond to feedback - Users on our forum may need more details than those you’ve provided to help you.
 The forum will automatically email you updates about your thread, replying in a timely manner ensures that people will remain engaged in helping you out.